philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 ---

 ## 📄 Template
-Manage the structure and formatting of your Note.
+Manage the structure and formatting the Note.

 **Manuals**